Dynamics and accentuation

 For instance, our earlier example of West African Kpegisu drumming (see Specifying other information where duration is unspecified) is played at a generally loud dynamic level, but the “press” strokes on the kidi drum are much softer.
 This could be specified by indicating a loud dynamic level for the whole system, but marking the dynamics of the kidi layer separately.

-If greater precision is required in notating music from a recording, sound analysis software can be used to produce either a waveform graph or a line graph of time against volume—or, as the software programs call it, “intensity.”
+If greater precision is required in notating music from a recording, sound analysis software can be used to produce either a waveform graph or a line graph of time against volume - or, as the software programs call it, “intensity.”
 This graph can then be incorporated into the notation.
 But note that it will only measure the overall intensity at each moment, not the dynamics and accents in individual layers; so, as usual, sound analysis software works best with music where only one sound happens at a time.
-Here it is illustrated with our Didjeridu example again, the intensity graph being produced with Praat software.
+Here it is illustrated with our didjeridu example again.

 Kpegisu percussion score based on staff notation in: